-A number of authors have given the formulation of nonlinear responses. ^{258,290-295} It was shown that since in a nonlinear system fluctuation sources and transport coefficients may considerably depend on a nonequilibrium state of the system, nonlinear nonequilibrium thermodynamics should be a stochastic theory.
-From the other side, the linearity of the theory itself was a source of many doubts.
-The most serious criticism of the Kubo linear response theory was formulated by van Kampen.
-296 He argued strenuously that the standard derivation of the response functions are incorrect.
-In his own words, "the basic linearity assumption of linear response theory ... is completely unrealistic and incompatible with basic ideas of statistical mechanics of irreversible processes."
+A number of authors have given the formulation of nonlinear responses.^{258,290-295} It was shown that since in a nonlinear system fluctuation sources and transport coefficients may considerably depend on a nonequilibrium state of the system, nonlinear nonequilibrium thermodynamics should be a stochastic theory.
+From the other side the linearity of the theory itself was a source of many doubts.
+The most serious criticism of the Kubo linear response theory was formulated by van Kampen.296 He argued strenuously that the standard derivation of the response functions are incorrect.
+In his own words, " the basic linearity assumption of linear response theory ... is completely unrealistic and incompatible with basic ideas of statistical mechanics of irreversible processes".
 The main question raised by van Kampen concerned the logic of the linear response theory, not the results.
-As van van Kampen's objections296 to Kubo linear response theory can be reduced to the following points.
-In the linear response theory, one solves the Liouville equation to first-order in the external field E (electric field).
-This is practically equivalent to following a perturbed trajectory in phase space in a vicinity of the order of $|\mathbf{E}|$ of unperturbed trajectory.
-In the classical case, trajectories are exponentially unstable and the corresponding field E should be very small.
-Kubo's derivation supposed nonexplicitly that macroscopic linearity (Ohm law, etc.) is the consequence of microscopic linearity, but these two notions are not identical.
+As van $Kampen^{296}$ expressed it, "the task of statistical mechanics is not only to provide an expression for this (transport) coefficient in term of molecular quantities, but also to understand how such a linear dependence arises from the microscopic equations of motion".
+The van Kampen's objections296 to Kubo linear response theory can be reduced to the following points.
+In the linear response theory one solves the Liouville equation to first order in the external field \vec{E} (electric field).
+This is practically equivalent to following a perturbed trajectory in phase space in a vicinity of the order of $|\vec{E}|$ of unperturbed trajectory.
+In the classical case trajectories are exponentially unstable and corresponding field \vec{E} should be very small.
+Kubo's derivation supposed non-explicitly that macroscopic linearity (Ohm law, etc.) is the consequence of microscopic linearity, but these two notions are not identical.
 Macroscopic linearity is the result of averaging over many trajectories and is not the same as linear deviations from any one trajectory.
 In other words, van Kampen's argument was based on the observation that due to the Lyapunov instability of phase-space trajectories, even a very small external field will rapidly drive any trajectory far away from the corresponding trajectory without field.
-Hence, linear response theory which is based on the proportionality of the trajectory separation with the external field could only be expected to hold for extremely short times, of no physical interest.
-Responses to van Kampen's objections were given by many authors.
-46,214,297-301 The main arguments of these responses were based on the deep analysis of the statistical mechanical behavior of the many-body system under the external perturbation.
-It was shown that in statistical mechanical calculations, one deals with the probability distributions for the behavior of the many particles than an individual particle.
+Hence linear response theory which is based on the proportionality of the trajectory separation with the external field could only be expected to hold for extremely short times, of no physical interest.

+Responses to van Kampen's objections were given by many authors.^{46,214,297-301} The main arguments of these responses, were based on the deep analysis of the statistical mechanical behavior of the many-body system under the external perturbation.
+It was shown that in statistical mechanical calculations one deals with the probability distributions for the behavior of the many particles rather than to the behavior of an individual particle.
 An analysis of the structural stability of hyperbolic dynamics-averaging and some other aspects of the dynamical behavior shows that the linear separation of trajectories goes on long enough for Green-Kubo integrals to decay.
 Moreover, Naudts, Pule and Verbeure302 analyzed the long-time behavior of correlations between extensive variables for spin-lattice systems and showed that the Kubo formula, expressing the relaxation function in terms of of the linear response function, is exact in the thermodynamic limit.